We have made it our long-standing mission to recover investors’ losses due to corporate fraud and manipulation.

 Nathan Bear is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office.
 Nate has been part of Robbins Geller litigation teams which have recovered over $1 billion for investors, including In re Cardinal Health, Inc. Sec.
 Litig. ($600 million) and Jones v.
 Pfizer Inc. ($400 million).
 In addition to initiating securities fraud class actions in the United States, he possesses direct experience in potential group actions in the United Kingdom, settlements in the European Union under the Wet Collectieve Afwikkeling Massaschade (WCAM), the Dutch Collective Mass Claims Settlement Act, as well as representative actions in Germany utilizing the Kapitalanlegermusterverfahrensgesetz (KapMuG), the Capital Market Investors’ Model Proceeding Act.

 In Abu Dhabi Commercial Bank v.
 Morgan Stanley & Co.
-Inc., Bear commenced a lawsuit resulting in the first major ruling upholding fraud allegations against the chief credit rating agencies.
+Inc., Nate commenced a lawsuit resulting in the first major ruling upholding fraud allegations against the chief credit rating agencies.
 That ruling led to the filing of a similar case, King County, Washington v.
 IKB Deutsche Industriebank AG.
 These cases, arising from the fraudulent ratings of bonds issued by the Cheyne and Rhinebridge structured investment vehicles, ultimately obtained landmark settlements – on the eve of trial – from the major credit rating agencies and Morgan Stanley.
-Bear maintained an active role in litigation at the heart of the worldwide financial crisis, and is currently pursuing banks over their manipulation of LIBOR, FOREX and other benchmark rates, in addition to representing investors damaged by Volkswagen’s defeat device scandal enveloping German automotive manufacturers, including Volkswagen, Porsche, and Daimler.
+Nate maintained an active role in litigation at the heart of the worldwide financial crisis, and is currently pursuing banks over their manipulation of LIBOR, FOREX, and other benchmark rates, in addition to representing investors damaged by Volkswagen’s defeat device scandal enveloping German automotive manufacturers, including Volkswagen, Porsche, and Daimler.